-Shortly after I pressed the “pause” button on my teaching career and began staying home with our littlest one, I began to look for ways to earn money.
-When I started this journey, I was naturally drawn to work-at-home jobs within the field of education.
-A few minutes into my search, and I was amazed at the vast number of work-from-home opportunities out there.
+Shortly after I pressed the pause button on my teaching career and began staying home with our youngest, I started looking for ways to make extra money.
+Naturally, I was drawn to remote jobs within the field of education.
+A few minutes into my search, I was amazed at the number of work-from-home opportunities for teachers and educators.

-So, when I found the opportunity to score papers from home, (minus those long hours in and out of the classroom), it was a definitive “win” in my book!
-Not only could I make money within my field, but this opportunity also allowed me to work while I was home with my kiddos.
-Win-win!
+When I found out that I could score test papers from home (minus long hours in and out of the classroom), it was a definitive win in my book!
+Not only could I make money within my field, but this side job also allowed me to be at home with my kiddos.

 Another great feature of these online scoring positions is that teaching experience isn’t necessarily required.
 So if you love the idea of reading and scoring assessments while kicking around in your PJs, look no further!
-We’ve found some great online scoring jobs you can grab that will fit perfectly into your lifestyle.
+We’ve found some great online test scoring jobs that can fit perfectly into your lifestyle.

-Besides being able to kick around in yoga pants all day, there are so many incredible benefits to grading papers from home such as:
+Besides being able to kick around in yoga pants all day, there are so many benefits to grading papers from home, such as:

 - Flexible hours